 They all looked out of the car windows up at the sky.
 Marcus was right, not a chance of bad weather.

 Marcus continued driving, turning down side street after side street, as if in a maze.
 Moments later they approached the old middle school.
 It looked the same to Marcus, except for its gloomy facade.
 Memories flooded back and Marcus felt like a little boy again.

 He parked the car directly across the street from the empty playground, right in front of the spot where the house he used to live in once stood.
 All that was there now was a vacant lot surrounded by dismal houses on either side.
 The block looked like a lower jaw missing a tooth.

 Marcus, Lisa, Jose and Shane each carried a piece of equipment across the street to the grassless field.
-There was no diamond or bases in the playground so they made due with what they could find.
+There was no baseball diamond or bases in the playground so they made do with what they could find.
 A couple of old red bricks would suffice as a home and first base.
-A faded, used baseball mitt made a perfect second and an old folded newspaper with a rock as paperweight would do for third.
+A faded, used baseball mitt made a perfect second and an old, folded newspaper with a rock as paperweight would do for third.

 The group warmed up as they waited for Josh and his crew to arrive.
 Shane and Jose played catch while Marcus practiced his swing as Lisa pitched.
 “VVVRRR”, “VVVRRR”, Marcus’ cell phone vibrated in his front pocket, interrupting practice.
 It was Josh.
 Marcus answered still holding the bat in one hand.

 “We’re at the old playground.”